ibm-client-engineering/solution-wxo/docs/1-Getting Started/Provided Skills.md

 ---
 ## Watsonx Orchestrate ServiceNow API
 ### Top Level Skills
-These are the primary skills in the Watsonx Orchestrate ServiceNow API and can be run once the skills are added and the application is connected.
+These are the primary skills in the Watsonx Orchestrate ServiceNow API and can be run once the skills are added and the application is connected
 #### Retrieve all KBs from ServiceNow
  - Returns all KBs in a table from ServiceNow
  - WXO name "JC - Retrieve all KBs from ServiceNow"